sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

-You should now be able to see your data in grafana!
+You should now be able to see your data in Grafana!
 We will do one last thing - make our script update our values every 2 seconds, forever!
 This is simple, we can create an infinite while loop inside our main function, call our update functions in series, and wait for 2 seconds with sleep:

 ```python
 while True: